 The first step in the Social Security Disability claims process is the application.
-If you have a condition which you believe will meet the 12 month disability requirement, you should call our office to discuss your case with an experienced Los Angeles social security lawyer.
+If you have a condition which you believe will meet the 12 month disability requirement, you should call our office to discuss your case with an experienced Los Angeles social security disability lawyer.

 We recommend that you wait until you are off work for at least five months to start the application process.
 The reason for this is that if you apply after you have been off of work for less than five months, in most cases your claim will be denied with the excuse that your condition is not severe enough to keep you from working after 12 months.